jcsteh/osara/readme.md

 	Whether installing Build Tools or Visual Studio, you must enable the following:

-	* In the list on the Workloads tab, in the Windows grouping: Desktop development with C++
+	* In the list on the Workloads tab, in the Desktop & Mobile grouping: Desktop development with C++
 	* Then in the Installation details tree view, under Desktop development with C++ > Optional:
 		- C++ ATL for latest v143 build tools (x86 & x64)
 		- C++ Clang tools for Windows